View from the summit looking north and down at Refuge Napoléon du Col d'Izoard.

 TOUR DE FRANCE HISTORY

 What was the greatest day on the Col d’Izoard?
 Well, for Frenchman Warren Baruguil it was July 20, 2017, Bastille Day.
-On this day, Baruguil became a national hero and the first French rider in 12 years to win a TdF stage on Bastille Day and it was a life changing and emotional day and moment for him, saying, "it's a huge day for me.
+On this day, Baruguil became a national hero and the first French rider in 12 years to win a TdF stage on Bastille Day.
+It was a life changing, emotional day for him, he was quoted saying, "it's a huge day for me.
 I'm living in a dream at the moment.
 I'm on a cloud and my feet aren't touching the ground.
 It's crazy after all the bad luck I had.
 I think I showed my true ability to everyone, and my work paid off" (Cyclingnews.com).

 Warren Baruguil wins 2017 TdF Stage 18 (Photo from Cyclingnews.com)